“You only live once, but if you do it right, once is enough.”

 The fee for counselling is as follows:

 Reduced-fee counselling is available through our student counsellors.
-The posted fee is $65+HST.
+The posted fee is $80/hr.
 If this price is still difficult to manage please let us know so we can work something out.

 Payment is due at the beginning of the session.
-Once payment has been received, you will receive a receipt for insurance reimbursement purposes.
-HST is included in the posted price.
+Once payment has been processed, you will receive a receipt for insurance reimbursement purposes.

 What forms of payment do you accept?